nicholasdille/container-slides/160_gitlab_ci/110_triggers/slides.md

 Use `needs:pipeline:job` [](https://docs.gitlab.com/ee/ci/yaml/index.html#needspipelinejob) for parent-child pipelines [](https://docs.gitlab.com/ee/ci/pipelines/downstream_pipelines.html#parent-child-pipelines)

-XXX permissions
+Mind access leven and permissions for the triggering user

+Also mind the project allowlist for job tokens

+### dotenv

-dotenv is not an artifact - it only works in the same project
+It only works in the same project [](https://docs.gitlab.com/ee/ci/variables/#control-which-jobs-receive-dotenv-variables)

+Keywords `dependencies` and `needs` are supported